Ransomware Trends: Active Groups, Shifting Tactics, and Early Detection

 Segment Networks to Limit Lateral Movement

 When attackers gain initial access, network segmentation determines how far they can spread.
 Ransomware operators need time to move laterally and identify valuable targets.
-Proper segmentation buys you detection time and limits blast radius.
+Proper segmentation buys you detection time and limits the blast radius.

 Assume MFA Bypasses Happen